L-souhaiel/Cplusplus-Raspi-MPU6050/README.md

 ![Layout](https://github.com/TitiLouati/Cplusplus-Raspi-MPU6050/blob/main/MPU_6050_Driver/mpu6050.png)

 # Example
-Assuming that the address of your MPU-6050 is 0x68, you can read read accelerometer data from Test.cpp like this:
+Assuming that the address of your MPU-6050 is 0x68, you can read accelerometer data from Test.cpp like this:

 ```
 acceleration in x_achse : ...g.